Musubi-ai/Musubi/README.md

 if __name__ == "__main__":
     main()
 ```
-For legal cron_params arguments, check [reference](https://apscheduler.readthedocs.io/en/3.x/modules/triggers/cron.html).
+For valid cron_params arguments, check [reference](https://apscheduler.readthedocs.io/en/3.x/modules/triggers/cron.html).

 ### Notification
-User can set argument `send_notification=True` in `add_task` function so that the program will send gmail when scheduled task starts and finishes.
-Go to [website](https://myaccount.google.com/apppasswords) to apply app password and set the environment variable in `.env` file:
+Users can set the argument `send_notification=True` in the `add_task` function so that the program will send Gmail notifications when scheduled tasks start and finish.
+Go to [this website](https://myaccount.google.com/apppasswords) to apply for an app password and set the environment variable in the `.env` file:

 ```bash
 GOOGLE_APP_PASSWORD="your-app-password"